ibi-group/otp-middleware/README.md

 #### Bugsnag Configuration Parameters

-These values can be used as defined here (were applicable), or commented out, so the default values are used.
+These values can be used as defined here (where applicable), or commented out, so the default values are used.
 Parameters that don't have default values (N/A) can be obtained by following the steps in the next section.

 | Parameter | Default | Description |